ShaneGH/magic-odata/docs/Features.md

 ### Authenticating client generation on a CI server

-For this case you must specify the required headers in a config file.
+For this case you must specify the required headers in a config file or using the `--httpHeaders` arg.
 In order to prevent prompts you must also specify the `--ciMode` arg or the `"ciMode": true` property in config

 # Client configuration